Galatians

 The passage

 v23.
-In verses 19-22, Paul explains the prime function of the law for the people of Israel.
-Now, in this verse, Paul summarizes this function with a simple illustration: the law is like a jailer.
-Prior to Christ's coming, the people of Israel were in a state of confinement under the Mosaic law.
-Israel's confinement lasted until the coming of Christ and the escape offered through the way of faith in Christ.
+In the final three verses Paul summarizes his argument.
+Prior to Christ's coming, the people of Israel were in a state of confinement under the Mosaic law, bound by sin and under the curse of the law (divine judgment).
+This confinement lasted until the coming of the messiah, Christ, and the escape offered through his faithful obedience.

 The function of the law

-The primary problem for mankind, just as for Israel, is sinfulness.
-Sin cast us from the Garden of Eden and has undermined any hope of sharing in the blessings of God.
-When the law was given to the people of Israel, its prime function was to evoke the curse, condemn the people of Israel.
-Like a strict governess the law exposed their failings and thus aroused their need for a saviour.
-Having done this, the law fulfilled its historic task.
-"Now that this faith (the time of faith in Christ) has come, we are no longer under the supervision of the law."
+The human problem, as it was for Israel, is sinfulness.
+Sin cast us from the Garden of Eden and undermined any hope of sharing in God's blessings.
+When the law was given to the people of Israel, its prime function was to evoke the curse and so condemn them.
+Like a strict governess the law exposed the failings of God's historic people, held the people to their sin, and in so doing forced them to rely on God's mercy as they awaited the coming day when God's messiah would set all things right.
+In the coming of Christ, this temporary role for the law has ceased.

 The problem we now face as believers, is how we are to handle the law in our day-to-day living for Christ.
 The Christian church has always oscillated between two extremes - no law and all law.

 The other extreme centers on another early Christian heretic, Pelagius.
 Pelagianism promotes the idea that righteousness can be obtained by meritorious works.
-Although most believers affirm that eternal life comes only through the merit of Christ, there is always the tendency to see good works as deserving of merit, of keeping us in with God, of maintaining our standing before him, such that our acceptance before God becomes a mixture of grace and obedience.
+Although most believers affirm that eternal life comes only through the merit of Christ, there is always the tendency to see good works as deserving of merit, of keeping us in with God so that we can access the fullness of his blessings.

-Setting aside the extremes of Marcian and Pelagius, we need to recognize that the law has but two functions in the Christian life.
-First, like an old memory, it serves to remind us of what we were, once lost, but now found, by grace through faith.
-The law also serves as a guide to the Christian life, it points the way to Christ-likeness, which likeness we begin to realize through the indwelling power of the Spirit of Christ.
+Setting aside the extremes of Marcian and Pelagius, we need to recognize that the law still has a place in the Christian life.
+First, like an old memory, it serves to remind us of what we once were, bound under sin, but now set free by God's grace in Christ.
+Second, the law also serves as a guide to the Christian life, it points the way to Christ-likeness, which likeness we begin to realize through the indwelling power of the Spirit of Christ.

 Discussion

-1. In what sense are we no longer under the supervision of the law, v25?
+1. In what sense are we no longer under the supervision of the law?

-2. "A good deed is never lost; he who sows courtesy reaps friendship, and he who plants kindness gathers love", St. Basil.
+3. "A good deed is never lost; he who sows courtesy reaps friendship, and he who plants kindness gathers love", St. Basil.
 Comment on this saying in light of Christ's guiding rule, "love one another."
+Explain this function of the law.